 VPN stands for “Virtual Private Network .”
-When you connect to a VPN, all data that you send (such as the requests to servers when browsing the web) appears to originate from the VPN itself, rather than your own ISP.
+When you connect to a VPN, all data that you send (such as the requests to servers when browsing the web) appears to originate from the VPN itself, rather than your internet service provider (ISP).
 This masks your IP address , which can be an important tool for protecting your privacy, since your IP address provides an indication of your general location and can therefore be used to identify you.

 In practice, VPNs can:

 One common misconception is that VPNs are just for desktop computers.
 Logging in to strange or unfamiliar Wi-Fi connections from your phone can be just as risky as logging onto a strange Wi-Fi network from your computer.
-You can have a VPN on your phone to encrypt traffic from your carrier and Internet Service Provider, or ISP.
+You can have a VPN on your phone to encrypt traffic from your carrier and ISP.

 There is no one-size-fits-all solution when it comes to VPNs.
 Just like email, there are many VPN services out there and you should choose the service that works best for you.
 Depending on which one you choose, you can benefit from an increased level of security when connected to networks you wouldn’t ordinarily trust.
-This does mean, however, that you will be placing your trust in the VPN itself.
+But this means you're placing your trust in the VPN.

 So do you need a VPN?
 And which VPN should you use?
-The answer to these questions are packed with various considerations and nuances.
 This guide will help you think through what tools are right for you, and what factors you should consider in your search for a VPN.

 Let’s Start With the Basics: How do VPNs Actually Work? anchor link